Stores up to 300 songs or lets you access Pandora playlists. Waterproof. Includes 2 sizes of bands. Improved resolution and brightness over the Blaze.

-Here at BestReviews, we purchase all of our products independently, so our reviews are entirely unbiased.
-We conduct field and expert research, which allows us to arm you with all of the information you need to shop for the best Fitbit to meet your needs.
 To learn more about comparing Fitbits and making an informed selection, read the shopping guide below.
 If you’re ready to purchase and want our recommendations, check out the product matrix, above.

 To track your activity, Fitbit trackers utilize a 3-axis accelerometer to follow your movements.
 An accelerometer converts motion, or acceleration, into digital measurements when you’re wearing the tracker.
 By compiling this data, the tracker can give you a detailed account of the frequency, duration, and intensity of your activity.
 Because it uses a 3-axis accelerometer, a Fitbit is much more accurate than an old-fashioned, single-axis pedometer.

 Though extra functionality varies, depending on the device, most Fitbits track:

 Dr. Schreiber earned a bachelor of science in dietetics with a minor in biology from the University of Delaware, then continued at the University of Bridgeport in Bridgeport, CT, earning his doctorate of chiropractic and master’s degree in human nutrition.
 He is double board certified in rehabilitation and clinical nutrition.
 He has been featured in prominent publications such as the Huffington Post, livestrong.com, and WebMD.com.